alvinnguyen116/seva-map/README.md

+Check out the github pages here: alvinnguyen116.github.io/seva-map

 To add data to the map, please open the 'data' folder and edit the appropriate file(s).
 Do not change the name of a file as the javascript is dependent on these names.

 <h1>I. Editing Location</h1>
-<p> Markers or locations are recorded in the file "locations.json".
+<p> Markers are recorded in the file "locations.json".

 <em>Each data has 7 attributes:
   - keyword